About Data Services

 Will the university offer training services for the data and analytics environments and tools?

 Yes.
 We are currently developing training modules and classes to cover all aspects of the new reporting solutions, including Workday Reporting, Workday Worksheets and Tableau, among others.
-See the Training page for current learning opportunities.
+See the Administrative Resource Center (ARC) (login required) for step-by-step information on how to use the available data and reporting tools.

 Is Tableau Server available for the Wexner Medical Center?